We hate jargon as much as you do, so our Terms & Conditions are written in plain English.

 Changing subscription packages: If you are a subscriber, you can change your package at any time as long as the pro-rata value of the remainder of your existing subscription is not greater than the value of the package that you are trying to buy (i.e if we would have to give you money back because your new subscription is much cheaper than what is left of your old one).

 Continuous membership: When you take out a subscription, it is on a continuous membership basis, meaning that your subscription will automatically renew unless you cancel it.
-This is to make sure we don’t cut off your access to findmypast.
-You can easily turn off continuous membership at any time from the “my account” area.
-If you do not cancel the continuous membership within TWO DAYS of the expiry date, we will automatically renew your subscription and will take the next payment two to three days before your current subscription ends.
-We will send you an email before your subscription ends, to remind you of the automatic renewal.
+This means that, if you have a 1–month subscription, your contract will be renewed automatically every 30 days, and (unless you cancel your membership for any reason) a payment will be taken prior to each renewal date for the next 30–day contract period.
+Where we use the term, 'month', this refers a 30–day subscription.
+We provide continuous membership to protect your loyalty discount and to make sure we don't cut off your access to findmypast.
+You can easily turn off continuous membership at any time from the 'my account' area – we don't make you call us or do anything else horrible.
+If you do not cancel the continuous membership within five days of the expiry date, we will automatically renew your subscription and will take the next payment two to three days before your current subscription ends.
+We will send you an email before we take payment.
 You must opt out of the continuous membership before the expiry date if you do not want your subscription to automatically renew, and we cannot provide refunds for a continuous membership subscription which has been renewed in this way.
+If you do cancel and your subscription expires, you'll no longer get your loyalty discount.

 Fair usage: We have a fair usage limit for subscribers but we deliberately set it high (you can view 5000 records each calendar month if you’re a subscriber, or 600 during a Free Trial).
 If you get close to the limit, (which is unlikely), we’ll send you an email to warn you.
 If you do reach the limit, subscribers will need to wait for the next calendar month to start (when your monthly limit is automatically reset) and those on a Free Trial will need to buy a subscription to view more records.